sscs-ose/sscs-ose-code-a-chip.github.io/Notebooks/README.md

+# Necessary Assumption
+You must do the following before trying to use this notebook:

+`git submodule update --init`

+`git submodule update --recursive`

 ## Directory Contents
 1. `notebook.ipynb` is the Jupyter Notebook which introduces a bandgap reference circuit in Skywater 130 nm.
 The notebook has an interactive portion.
 It requires access to `lookupMOS.py` and a binary file inside `bandgapReferenceCircuit/pyMOSChar/sky130.mos.jupyterData.dat`.